telekom/mltb2/CONTRIBUTING.md

 - Check the results of the CI checks and make corrections if necessary.
 - When the pull request is finished from your point of view, remove the `[WIP]` prefix.
   Then write a short comment that you are finished with the PR and it can be reviewed.
+- By submitting your pull request, you place the code you add under the copyright conditions of this project.

 ### 8. Await Review